Prushka/Scene.js/docs/docs/intro.md

 Even though this landing page is built using React and Docusaurus, the library doesn't use React.

-In fact, the library doesn't use any external libraries and can be used both in vanilla html/js with script tag and ESM environments.
+In fact, the library doesn't use any external js/css libraries and can be used both in vanilla html/js with script tag and ESM environments.

+The library uses Webpack to bundle its TypeScript files.

+Bootstrap icon font is used for button icons and props.

 ## Create a scene